pytchlang/pytch-tutorials/qbert/tutorial.md

 - the amount we change *x* by is different
 - the amount we change *y* by is different

+We'll create a `jump()` method which can work with different values for these three things.
+This is very much like a custom block in Scratch.

 {{< commit define-jump-method >}}

+And now we can simplify the original `jump_up()` method, by calling our new method with the right values for the *x*-speed, *y*-speed, and costume name:

+{{< commit simplify-jump-up-method >}}

+We can simplify the `jump_down()` method in the same way:

+{{< commit simplify-jump-down-method >}}

+## Fix the 'double speed jump' problem

+Now there's only one place we'll need to look at to fix the first of our problems, which was that quickly pressing an arrow key twice makes Q\*bert move at double speed.
+We only need to look at the `jump()` method.

+The problem is that the player might press an arrow key while we're in the middle of doing the jump.
+We'll fix this by recording whether we're in the middle of a jump, and ignoring arrow key presses if we are.

+The first step is to create an *instance variable*, which is very much like a 'for this sprite only' variable in Scratch.
+When we're setting Q\*bert up (in response to the `"set-up-qbert"` message), we'll set this variable to say we are *not* currently jumping:

+{{< commit initialise-jumping-slot >}}

+Then the first thing we'll do when jumping is to record that we are jumping, and then record that we're *not* jumping once we've finished that jump:

+{{< commit note-when-jumping >}}

+Now we can just leave the `jump()` method early, without doing anything, if we're already mid-jump:

+{{< commit do-not-jump-if-already-jumping >}}

+(There's still the problem of being able to go off the top or bottom of the pyramid.
+We'll get to that later.)

+## Finish the movement controls: left and right

+With this done, it's now quite easy to let the player move in the other two directions.

+We handle the `ArrowLeft` keypress to let the player move Q\*bert left, which is northwest on the screen:

+{{< commit move-left-on-arrow >}}

+and the `ArrowRight` keypress to let the player move Q\*bert right, which is southeast on the screen:

+{{< commit move-right-on-arrow >}}

+## Add a little bounce to the jump

+To make the game look better, we'll add a bounce to Q\*bert's movement.
+We want a bit of extra upwards speed in the *y* direction at the start of a jump, and a bit of extra downwards speed at the end of a jump.
+Each jump is 14 frames long, so we'll define a *list* of the extra *y* speeds:

+{{< commit define-bounce-list-of-y-speeds >}}

+Again, we'll now see that it was worth our time to not have the jumping code copied out four times, because we only need to change the `jump()` method to include the right bounce amount, depending on what frame we're on:

+{{< commit bounce-when-moving >}}

+With this, the movement looks a lot better.

+## Work out where on the pyramid we are

+We'll now work on the second problem we noticed, which was that Q\*bert can jump right off the top, bottom, or sides of the pyramid.
+We'll make a method which works out which row we're on, and which block within that row.
+There's more maths here, to 'undo' the calculation we did to find where to place each Block clone.

+**TODO: Do we need to explain that?**

+{{< commit method-to-compute-pyramid-coords >}}

 {{< work-in-progress >}}